dental composite veneers before and after photos

 How many veneers do I need?

-How many veneers you need depends on how many teeth you need to be improved.
+How many veneers you need depends on how many teeth you need to be improved to achieve your desired smile.
 If you have only one tooth you are unhappy about, only one dental veneer can be applied to give you the smile you want.
-However, if you need a smile makeover, you might need 4-8 veneers.

 Can you get veneers on just your front teeth?